You ran next build and saw output like this:

 const grouped = groupBy(projects, 'status');

-const totalTasks = projects.reduce((sum, p) => sum + p.tasks, 0);
+const totalTasks = projects.reduce((sum, project) => sum + project.tasks, 0);

 return (